 Taken together, there is some indication from the available observational evidence that coffee drinkers are at less risk of NAFLD than non drinker are.

-Coffee Intake In Those Living With NAFLD
+Coffee Intake In Those With A Fatty Liver

 It just might.